 For many people who have made it over the hill—and then some—the very concept of digital dating seems foreign.
 Whether their kids, their grandchildren, their physical therapist or someone else in their life talks them into trying their luck in love online, the process is different for those in the 50 or older crowd.
-Instead of downloading whatever is the trendiest, it’s smarter for senior singles to choose a destination that caters to their unique needs, values and desires, like OurTime.
+Instead of downloading whatever is the trendiest, it’s smarter for senior singles to choose the best senior dating site to caters to their unique needs, values and desires, like OurTime.
 When you think about this relatively-new dating site, consider it the Match.com for older folks.
 Since people in this age bracket could be looking for romance, another marriage, a friendship, a travel buddy, or good ‘ole fashioned companionship, OurTime is structured to help every user discover what they’re in the market for.
 Instead of some sites that offer an endless pool of matches, OurTime takes your data and creates a specialized list of people you might click with, and then allows you to explore profiles on your own.
 With an estimated one million active 50 (or 60 or 70)-something hopeful bachelors and bachelorettes, it might be worth your time and investment to sign up.
 Here, our guide on everything you should expect.

 How to Sign Up: